Back to species list

 Description

-This small sparrow measures 12.5–14 cm in length with a wingspan of approximately 21 cm and weighs around 24 g, making it roughly 10% smaller than the house sparrow.
-The adult's most striking feature is the rich chestnut crown and nape, complemented by a kidney-shaped black patch on each pure white cheek.
-The chin, throat, and loral area form a black patch at the front of the face.
-The upperparts are light brown with black streaking, while the brown wings display two distinct narrow white bars.
-The legs are pale brown and the bill changes from lead-blue in summer to almost black in winter.
-Unlike most sparrows, there are no plumage differences between the sexes, and juveniles resemble adults but with muted colors.
-Both age groups undergo a complete moult in autumn, during which they actually increase body mass despite having less stored fat.
+This sparrow measures 12.5–14 cm (5–5.5 in) in length, with a wingspan of about 21 cm (8.3 in) and a weight of 24 g (0.85 oz), making it roughly 10% smaller than the house sparrow.
+Adults display a rich chestnut crown and nape, contrasted by kidney-shaped black ear patches on pure white cheeks.
+The chin, throat, and area between the bill and throat are black.
+Upperparts are light brown, streaked with black, while brown wings feature two distinct narrow white bars.
+Legs are pale brown, and the bill is lead-blue in summer, turning almost black in winter.
+There are no plumage differences between the sexes.
+Juveniles resemble adults but have duller colors.
+Both adults and juveniles undergo a slow, complete moult in autumn.

 Identification